 As shown in image below, Broker server has searval important sub modules:

-- Remoting Module, the entry of broker, handle the requests from clients.
+- Remoting Module, the entry of broker, handles the requests from clients.

-- Client Manager, manage the clients (Producer/Consumer), maintain topic subscription of consumer.
+- Client Manager, manages the clients (Producer/Consumer) and maintains topic subscription of consumer.

-- Store Service, provide simple APIs to store or query message in physical disk.
+- Store Service, provides simple APIs to store or query message in physical disk.

-- HA Service, provide data sync feature between master broker and slave broker.
+- HA Service, provides data sync feature between master broker and slave broker.

-- Index Service, build index for messages by specified key and provide quick message query function.
+- Index Service, builds index for messages by specified key and provides quick message query.